kalyanisinha-techwriter/kalmark/README.md

-FieldSync Service API
+# FieldSync Service API

-Concept
+## Concept
-A fictional cloud-based platform that connects field service engineers, job assignments, equipment data, and maintenance logs.
+> This fictional API aims to connect field service engineers, job assignments, equipment data, and maintenance logs.

-The goal is to connect this fictional API to:

-Service manuals
-Field service workflows
+## Aligning with my documentation domain

+> I develop service manuals and this fictional API will be useful if it can connect with service manuals and Field service workflows

+## My aim for this Fictional API
+> Design and document a RESTful API for a field service management platform, translating complex operational workflows into structured, developer-friendly documentation.

+> Focus on clarity, scalability, and usability across global engineering teams